aditya123473892/wagtail/StreamField-blocks-API.md

 where the ShoppingListFactory class is obtained from `block_options.factory`.

-Therefore, implementing a new block type involves defining a 'block options' class such as ShoppingList - which is the one that a site implementer will include their panel definitions - and a 'block factory' class such as ShoppingListFactory which does the actual work.
+Therefore, implementing a new block type involves defining a 'block options' class such as ShoppingListBlock - which is the one that a site implementer will include their panel definitions - and a 'block factory' class such as ShoppingListFactory which does the actual work.
 The only requirement for a 'block options' object is that it provides a `factory` attribute pointing to the block factory class.
 The requirements for a factory object are a bit more onerous...

 ## The block factory API